Rapptz/discord.py/docs/api.rst

         An automod rule was updated.

-        When this is the action, the type of :attr:`~AuditLogEntry.target` is a :class:`Object` with the ID of the automod rule that was updated.
+        When this is the action, the type of :attr:`~AuditLogEntry.target` is a :class:`AutoModRule` or :class:`Object` with the ID of the automod rule that was created.

         Possible attributes for :class:`AuditLogDiff`: